-Honor and recognize survivors and victims in your community with the new life of a tree or plant.
+PLANT FOR CHANGE Honor and recognize survivors and victims in your community with the new life of a tree or plant.
 These ceremonies may be held in conjunction with Earth Day or Arbor Day in April.
 Partner with local home and garden businesses and greenhouses and consider asking these companies to donate trees or flowers to plant during your event.

-Showcase a "Sole Survivor" display Set up a display of shoes, teal flags, or another object to represent the number of people who experience sexual violence each year in your community, or another statistic that represents sexual violence.
+SHOWCASE "SOLE SURVIVORS" Set up a display of shoes, teal flags, or another object to represent the number of people who experience sexual violence each year in your community, or another statistic that represents sexual violence.
 Staff a table to answer questions about the display and distribute information about local resources.